-Take Action!
-Tennessee members should contact their state reps and senators and urge them to oppose House Bill 547 and Senate Bill 511.
-Tennessee members can find their legislators by using the Sportsmen’s Alliance Legislative Action Center.
+Additionally, Tennessee members can find their legislators by using the Sportsmen’s Alliance Legislative Action Center.

 Of greatest concern is that the bills would apply to anyone who keeps 10 or more intact females capable of breeding during a 12-month period – whether those animals are bred or not doesn’t matter.
 The bills cite that the dogs’ primary purpose is for selling those offspring, but doesn’t define the term nor grant any exceptions for sporting-dog breeders who compete in field trials, hunt tests or simply hunt their dogs and choose to breed an exceptional females after proving her ability.

 “Even small sporting-dog kennels who conscientiously breed often own many females for years while they campaign them in competitive formats or hunt them in the field to evaluate their worthiness to breed and compatibility with specific males,” said Brian Lynn, vice president of marketing and communications for Sportsmen’s Alliance and well-known sporting-dog writer.
 “One-size-fits-all legislation is rarely thought completely through, and this is a perfect example of how a well-meaning, but flawed, bill can destroy great breeders, bloodlines and, eventually, exponentially increase the cost of a puppy to the detriment of hunters.”